helium/HIP/0060-entity-weighted-vote.md

-Currently HIP votes are conducted via wallet signatures at heliumvote.com; this proposal suggests further improvement by constraining a given entities voting power to equal the total number of network entities (hotspots, validators, routers), rather than by the balance of a voting wallet.
+Currently HIP votes are conducted via wallet signatures at heliumvote.com; this proposal suggests further improvement by constraining a given entities voting power to equal the total number of network entities (Hotspots, validators, routers), rather than by the balance of a voting wallet.
 The vote should be weighted accordingly to incorporate the relative network utility value contributed by a given entity respectively.